CURRENT AND ONGOING RESEARCH PROJECTS

 Cognitive and Risk Variables Associated with Gender Study

-Co-Principal Investigators: Janna Holmes, M.S., Briahna Yuodsnukis, B.S., Brian Maruyama, & Kimberly F. Balsam, Ph.D.
+Investigators: Janna Holmes, M.S., Briahna Yuodsnukis, M.S. , Brian Maruyama, & Kimberly F. Balsam, Ph.D.

-This study aims to examine differences in interpersonal behaviors, emotions, and mental performance according to gender and sex assigned at birth.
-Specific measures of well-being, personality traits, impulsivity, aggression, substance use, and cognitive performance are being administered via an online survey of 100 transgender women, 100 transgender men, 100 cisgender women, and 100 transgender men.
+This study aims to examine differences in interpersonal behaviors, emotions, and mental performance according to gender identity and sex assigned at birth.
+Specific measures of well-being, personality traits, impulsivity, anger, aggression, substance use, and cognitive performance are being administered via an online survey of 100 transgender women, 100 transgender men, 100 cisgender women, and 100 cisgender men.
 Exploring gender differences in a mixed transgender/cisgender sample will inform the development of culturally competent assessment strategies for transgender populations and will highlight both similarities and differences among transgender people and their cisgender counterparts.
-Data collection launched in 2019.
+Data collection has been completed.

 Civil Union Project Longitudinal Enhanced Study (CUPPLES)